 2. Asks AACO to continue its work in this area by contacting governments and in particular Arab governments to encourage them to ratify Montreal Protocol 2014.

 3. Asks AACO as well to continue working with ICAO, IATA and ACAC to promote the ratification of the Protocol.

 AACO worked on a campaign that involved communication between Arab airlines and the relevant ministries in their states in order to advocate for the ratification of Montreal Protocol 2014.

 AACO and IATA jointly communicated with Civil Aviation Authorities and relevant ministers as well highlighting the benefits of the protocol and urging the states to ratify it.

 On the other hand, AACO, joined by IATA, coordinated with the Arab Civil Aviation Commission (ACAC) to have the issue discussed at the ACAC level as well.

-Hence two out of the six states that have ratified the protocol so far are Arab states.
+Hence, two out of the eight states that have ratified the protocol so far are Arab states.